obsidian-community/obsidian-theme-template/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**
 - [ ] I have updated to the latest version of the theme (`Obsidian Settings → Appearance → Themes - Manage → Update`).
 - [ ] I made sure that the issue is related to this theme, by checking that the issue does not occur with other themes or the default theme.
-- [ ] In case I am missing an UI element, I have checked that it cannot be re-enabled with the [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings).